Respect Party: Antisemitism

 Abul Hussain, a former member of Respect's national council, posted antisemitic comments on Facebook and was expelled for his comments in September 2010.
 The councillor joked about chopping off a Jewish person's sidelocks and confiscating their kippah.
 He also wrote about Jews, "Here's a penny go put it in the bank and [you] just might get a pound after ten years interest!".
 The Respect Party stated that "such views are demonstrably incompatible with party membership".

-In 2011 Carole Swords, of Bow, the chairwoman of the Respect Party in Tower Hamlets, was convicted for a public order offence after an altercation with a Jewish counter-protester, Harvey Garfield, at a protest inside a Covent Garden Tesco Metro supermarket.
+In 2011 Carole Swords, of Bow, the chairwoman of the Respect Party in Tower Hamlets, was convicted of a public order offence after an altercation with a Jewish counter-protester, Harvey Garfield, at a protest inside a Covent Garden Tesco Metro supermarket.
 She was alleged to have struck him in the face, smacking off his eyeglasses, while he was protecting Israeli goods from potentially being damaged.
 A subsequent appeal in December cleared her of the offence.
 Swords' defence team claimed Garfield had harassed and intimidated Swords inside the supermarket, and alleging he had called her a "Nazi", a "fishwife" and a "terrorist".
 The recorder determined that Garfield had followed Swords inside the Tesco and that she had demanded he desist.
 The recorder could not determine how Garfield's glasses had fallen based on the store footage, and allowed the appeal.
 Swords had earlier described Zionists as "cockroaches ... bugs [which] need to be stomped out" and at a different rally, Swords had told a Jewish protester to "go back to Russia".